Undergraduate Scholarships and Awards

 • Hotel Coursework GPA: 3.0 and higher.

-• Should be entering 3rd or 4th year of your undergraduate program.
+• Entering 3rd or 4th year of your undergraduate program.

-• Involvement in student organizations at the school, college, and/or university levels, especially leadership roles.
+• Involvement in student organizations at the school, college, and/or university levels.

-• Involvement in HTM Events like Career Day, Spirit of Hospitality Summit, etc.
+• Involvement in professional development events like Career Day, Spirit of Hospitality Summit, etc.

 • Work experience in hotels.